brandt/video-compare/docs/design/buffer.md

 Post-L1 demuxer positioning: after inline decode the main thread seeks each seeking demuxer *forward* to the keyframe at-or-after target+0.001s (`backward=false`).
 Seeking backward (to keyframe ≤ target) would make the pipeline re-emit the pre-target frames already in history, corrupting prefetch ordering and causing the first `+` press to briefly jump backward.
 If the forward seek fails on a sparse-keyframe input with no subsequent keyframe, it falls back to the backward seek and relies on `sync_frame_queue` to self-correct within a frame or two.

-Worker-thread race note: after the barrier idles, the seek flag is cleared (`app/video_compare.cpp:1528-1531`) so the decoder worker's `ready_to_seek` sleep loop stops calling `avcodec_flush_buffers` — necessary because the main thread is about to flush and send packets on the same codec context.
+Worker-thread race note: after the barrier idles, the seek flag is cleared (inside `enter_seek_barrier`) so the decoder worker's `ready_to_seek` sleep loop stops calling `avcodec_flush_buffers` — necessary because the main thread is about to flush and send packets on the same codec context.
 Queues stay stopped so workers don't wake into a decode attempt.

 Diagnostic: `VIDEO_COMPARE_LOG_SEEK_TIMING=1` logs `tier=<L0back|L0forward|L1|L1->L2|L2>` and elapsed time per seek, plus `[l1-skip]` lines explaining any L1 eligibility failures. `VIDEO_COMPARE_LOG_L1_STAGES=1` adds per-step L1 trace.